Deploy your application

 WebStorm assumes that all development, debugging, and testing is done on your computer and then the code is deployed to a production environment.

-The reason to stick to this "local development - deployment" model lies in the way WebStorm provides its coding assistance which includes code completion, code inspections & validations, code navigation, and so on.
+The reason to stick to this "local development - deployment" model lies in the way WebStorm provides code completion, code inspections, code navigation, and other coding assistance features.
 All this functionality is based on the project files index which WebStorm builds when the project is loaded and updates on the fly as you edit your code.

 To provide efficient coding assistance, WebStorm needs to re-index code fast, which requires fast access to project files.
 The latter can be ensured only for local files, that is, files that are stored on you hard disk and are accessible through the file system.

 Interaction between WebStorm and servers